ycyang18/LMbased_entity_linking/README.md

 # LM-based Entity Linking

-This project is the realization of Entity Linking task using two apporahes.
+This project is the realization of Entity Linking task using two apporahes: Vector Database Integration with OpenAI's Generative Model and Fine-tuning BERT for Token Classification.

 ## Installation